fuse-lang/fuse-lang.github.io/_docs/basics/0-intro.md

 }
 ```

-Read only values can be defined as constants, these values cannot change after the initial assignment.
+Read-only values can be defined as constants, these values cannot change after the initial assignment.

 ```fuse
 const genre = "Jazz"